PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Related Work

 Diffuser~\cite{janner2022planning} first explored diffusion models for generating trajectories across various start and goal configurations in a fixed environment.
 Subsequent work aims to generalize to unseen environments using test-time guidance~\cite{saha2024edmp, carvalho2023motion}, but struggles with large environmental variations due to significant mismatches in learned trajectory distributions.
-Recent studies~\cite{ajay2022conditional} address this issue by applying conditioning diffusion models on the environments.
-Notably, Huang et al.~\cite{huang2023diffusion} condition on point-cloud representations to sample motion plans across diverse environments.
-However, these models still face challenges in generalizing to new C-spaces, as motion planning occurs in C-space, but they use workspace as input to the neural networks.
+Recent studies~\cite{ajay2022conditional} address this issue by conditioning diffusion models on environmental conditions.
+Notably, Huang et al.~\cite{huang2023diffusion} and Xian et al.~\cite{xian2023chaineddiffuser} condition on point-cloud representations to sample motion plans across diverse environments.
+However, these models still face challenges in generalizing to a new C-space because they rely on workspace inputs, even though motion planning occurs in the C-space.

 Prior work explores alternative representations for motion planning, focusing on C-space grounded approaches~\cite{jetchev2013fast, kim2019adversarial}.
-These methods approximate complex C-space from past problems to find collision-free trajectories in unseen environments.
+These methods approximate complex C-spaces from past problems to find collision-free trajectories in unseen environments.
 In particular, our work incorporates a key-configuration representation inspired by Kim et al.~\cite{kim2019adversarial}, which utilizes collision states at task-related key configurations to enhance model generalization across varying C-spaces.